Bram-Hub/NanoNav/docs/source/usage.rst

 Running our test code
 ^^^^^^^^^^^^^^^^^^^^^

 When you have doubts about whether your Arduino is functioning properly, try running our test code!
-Use the `main.py`, `nanonav.py`, and `ble_advertising.py` files from above.
+Use the `main.py`, `nanonav.py`, and `ble_advertising.py` files from :download:`nanonav_starter.zip </../../tests/installation_check/nanonav_starter.zip>`.

 This tests all of the features of the kit: motors, encoders, IR sensors and Bluetooth.